Crown-Commercial-Service/CMpDevEnvironment/terraform/modules/component/README.md

 Check out the [app1 example](https://github.com/Crown-Commercial-Service/CMpDevEnvironment/blob/develop/terraform/build/app1/main.tf) for fully-working sample code.

+## Important note regarding webhooks ##

+The pipeline will be triggered on each successive GitHub code push, via webhooks.
+These are automatically created within the terraform and rely on appropriate permissions existing via the stored token within the parameter store as specified within the *github_token_alias* parameter.

+The GitHub account that is associated with the token **MUST** have administrator rights to the source repository in order to be able to create webhooks.
+If they do not have the correct permissions, a 404 error will be received when the terraform is run.

 ## What's included in this module?

 This module creates an AWS CloudWatch Log Group and also calls into the [`build`](https://github.com/Crown-Commercial-Service/CMpDevEnvironment/tree/develop/terraform/modules/build), [`deploy_pipeline`](https://github.com/Crown-Commercial-Service/CMpDevEnvironment/tree/develop/terraform/modules/deploy_pipeline), [`ecs_service`](https://github.com/Crown-Commercial-Service/CMpDevEnvironment/tree/develop/terraform/modules/ecs_service) and [`routing`](https://github.com/Crown-Commercial-Service/CMpDevEnvironment/tree/develop/terraform/modules/routing) modules.